 Criteria: Title 2 U.S. Code of Federal Regulations § 200.303 states that the auditee must establish and maintain effective internal control over the federal award that provides reasonable assurance that the auditee is managing the federal award in compliance with federal statutes, regulations, and the terms and conditions of the federal award.
 Condition: The MPHA tracks HQS inspections and re-inspections in its Visual Homes system.
 While the MPHA created an exception report from Visual Homes to monitor compliance with the grant requirements for HQS Enforcement Inspections, not all instances of HQS deficiencies were properly identified for re-inspection.
-In our sample of 25 re-inspections tested, we noted 2 instances in which MPHA did not properly re-inspect the property or the housing assistance payment was not properly abated when HQS deficiencies were not corrected within 30 calendar days or the specified public housing authority (PHA)-approved extension.
-The sample size was based on guidance from Chapter 21 of the AICPA Audit Guide, Government Auditing Standards and Single Audits.
+In our sample of 25 re-inspections tested, we noted one instance in which the MPHA did not properly re-inspect the property, the family was not brought in for a non-disclosure meeting, and Housing Assistance Payments continued when HQS deficiencies were not corrected within 30 calendar days or the specified public housing authority (PHA)-approved extension.
 Questioned Costs: None.

 Context: When housing units under contract fail to meet HQS, the public housing authority must require the responsible party (the owner and/or family) to correct any life-threatening HQS deficiencies within 24 hours after the inspection and all other HQS deficiencies within 30 calendar days or within a specified PHA-approved extension.
+For family-caused defects, the PHA must take prompt and vigorous action to enforce the family obligations.

 Supervisors use the internally created HQS Enforcement exception report from its Visual Homes system to monitor compliance with the grant requirements for HQS Enforcement Inspections.

+The sample size was based on guidance from chapter 11 of the AICPA Audit Guide, Government Auditing Standards and Single Audits.

-Effect: The failure to properly monitor and re-inspect or abate housing assistance payments for housing units that fail to meet HQS increases the risk that program participants will receive benefits when they are not eligible or a landlord will receive housing assistance payments for ineligible housing units.
+Effect: The failure to properly monitor and re-inspect, abate, or terminate Housing Assistance Payments for housing units that fail to meet HQS increases the risk that program participants will receive benefits when they are not eligible or a landlord will receive Housing Assistance Payments for ineligible housing units.

 Cause: The HQS Enforcement exception report from Visual Homes was not properly designed to monitor all aspects of this compliance requirement.

-Recommendation: We recommend the MPHA establish policies and procedures improving oversight of the re-inspection process to ensure re-inspections are performed timely and housing assistance payments are properly abated.
-Corrective Action Plan:
+Recommendation: We recommend the MPHA continue to improve policies and procedures related to the oversight of the re-inspection process to ensure re-inspections are performed timely and Housing Assistance Payments are properly abated or terminated.

+View of Responsible Official: Acknowledge

+ITEM ARISING THIS YEAR

+Finding Number 2016-002

+Eligibility - Housing Assistance Payment Calculation

+Program: U.S. Department of Housing and Urban Development's (HUD) Moving to Work Demonstration Program (CFDA No. 14.881)

+Award # Year Award # Year

+MN002AF0105 2016 MN002AFR216 2016

+MN002VOW053 2016 MN002VOW056 2016

+MN002AF0107 2016 MN002AF0117 2016

+MN002AF0110 2016 MN002VOW057 2016

+MN002VOW054 2016 MN002AF0112 2016

+MN002AF0108 2016 MN002VO0222 2016

+MN002VOW055 2016 MN002VOW058 2016

+MN002AFR415 2016 MN002VO0217 2016

+MN002AF0109 2016

+Pass-Through Agency: None.